-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statements of financial position of the Company as of December 31, 2021 and 2020, the related consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2021, and the related notes and our report dated March 31, 2022 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statements of financial position of the Company as of December 31, 2021 and 2020, the related consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for each of the three years in the period ended December 31, 2021, and the related notes.
+This material weakness was considered in determining the nature, timing and extent of audit tests applied in our audit of the December 31, 2021 consolidated financial statements, and this report does not affect our report dated March 31, 2022, except for the error correction discussed in Note 2.2 as to which the date is February 17, 2023, which expressed an unqualified opinion on those financial statements.